blake-regalia/graphy.js/docs/memory.dataset.fast.md

 <a name="method_add" />

 ### [`.add`](#method_add)`(quad: `[`AnyQuad`](core.data.factory#interface_any-quad)`)` _implements_ [@RDFJS/dataset.add](https://rdf.js.org/dataset-spec/dataset-spec.html#dom-datasetcore-add)
- - add a single quad to the tree; will only succeed if the quad is not already present.
+ - add a single quad to the dataset; will only succeed if the quad is not already present.
  - **returns** `this`.

 <a name="method_add-all" />

 ### [`.addAll`](#method_addAll)`(quads: `[`@RDFJS/dataset`](https://rdf.js.org/dataset-spec/dataset-spec.html#dom-dataset)` | sequence<`[`AnyQuad`](core.data.factory#interface_any-quad)`>)` _implements_ [@RDFJS/dataset.addAll](https://rdf.js.org/dataset-spec/dataset-spec.html#dom-dataset-addall)
- - add quads to the tree; will only add each quad that is not already present.
+ - add quads to the dataset; will only add each quad that is not already present.
  - **returns** `this`

 <a name="method_add-quads" />

 ### [`.addQuads`](#method_addQuads)`(quads: `[`Iterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator)`<`[`Quad`](core.data.factory#class_quad)`>)`
- - add quads to the tree; will only add each quad that is not already present.
+ - add quads to the dataset; will only add each quad that is not already present.
 Bypass the internal overhead of checking and needlessly converting each quad to graphy-safe objects.
 Notice that `quads` must be an [Iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) sequence of graphy [Quads](core.data.factory#class_quad).
- - **returns** a [`#number/integer`](core.data.factory#number_integer) indicating how many quads were successfully added to the tree.
+ - **returns** a [`#number/integer`](core.data.factory#number_integer) indicating how many quads were successfully added to the dataset.

 <a name="method_delete" />

 ### [`.delete`](#method_delete)`(quad: `[`AnyQuad`](core.data.factory#interface_any-quad)`)` _implements_ [@RDFJS/dataset.delete](https://rdf.js.org/dataset-spec/dataset-spec.html#dom-datasetcore-delete)
- - delete the given `quad` from the tree if it exists.
+ - delete the given `quad` from the dataset if it exists.
  - **returns** `this`

 <a name="method_delete-quads" />

 ### [`.deleteQuads`](#method_deleteQuads)`(quads: list<`[`Quad`](core.data.factory#class_quad)`>)`
- - delete the given `quads` from the tree if they exist.
+ - delete the given `quads` from the dataset if they exist.
- - **returns** a [`#number/integer`](core.data.factory#number_integer) indicating how many quads were successfully deleted from the tree.
+ - **returns** a [`#number/integer`](core.data.factory#number_integer) indicating how many quads were successfully deleted from the dataset.

 <a name="method_clear" />

 ### [`.clear`](#method_clear)`()`
- - remove all quads from the tree.
+ - remove all quads from the dataset.
  - **returns** `undefined`.